DVM Admissions Frequently Asked Questions

 You may choose any major as an undergraduate, but we want to emphasize that a science-based major may better prepare you for the rigorous DVM curriculum.
 Please check our Admissions Requirements webpage for more details.

-Holistic review centers around assessing an individual's attributes that are unique to each person.
+Mission-aligned review centers around assessing an individual's attributes that are unique to each person.
 We are searching for well-rounded individuals whose education, personal experiences, and attributes have fostered a growth mindset, professionalism, and excellence.

 Currently, we are unable to offer individual packet reviews.
 After perusing our website, if you have specific questions, feel free to direct those to dvmadmit@usu.edu.